tamuri/tdg09/README.md

           Tree in NEWICK format
     ```

 3. **Preparing your data:** The program requires a protein sequence alignment in [PHYLIP format](http://www.bioperl.org/wiki/PHYLIP_multiple_alignment_format) and the corresponding tree in [Newick format](http://en.wikipedia.org/wiki/Newick_format).
 The tree branch lengths should be optimised for an amino acid model, such as WAG, using a program such as [RAxML](http://sco.h-its.org/exelixis/software.html) or [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html).
-Most importantly, sequence names must be prefixed by a two-letter identifier that is used to indicate it's lineage/grouping.
+Most importantly, sequence names must be prefixed by a two-letter identifier that is used to indicate its lineage/grouping.
 For example, to identify changes in selective constraints between avian and human flu viral proteins, we can prefix every sequence name with 'Av' or 'Hu' to indicate its lineage:

     ```
     $ cat etc/H1.faa